Harry-Yates/gosl/README.md

 - Live departure times for Swedish tube stations.
 - Personalised settings saved in local storage for convenience.
 - Traffic light indicator system for departure urgency.
-- Customisable station titles for a personalised experience.
+- Customise station titles for a personalised experience.
 - Responsive design for a seamless experience across various devices.

 ## Future Enhancements